olsonanl/dev_container/README.md

 will become a dev container you can work from within.
 To use this, you must already have a "runtime" directory, which contains the neccesary binaries and libraries.
-One way to get/have this is from a Singularity image file (sif) with one packaged inside.
+One way to get/have this is from a Singularity image file (sif) with one packaged inside (E.g. /vol/patric3/production/containers/bvbrc-dev-357.sif).
-(E.g. /vol/patric3/production/containers/bvbrc-build-352.sif)
 For an idea of
 what is expected to be in this runtime, consult the [bootstrap repository](https://github.com/olsonanl/bootstrap).